Table of Contents

 Conversion Rate Optimization (CRO) is the process of improving your website or landing pages to increase the percentage of visitors who take a desired action – whether that's filling out a form, making a purchase, or signing up for a free trial.

-Now, let’s dive into the best CRO optimization best practices that can help you get the most out of your traffic.
+Now, let's dive into the conversion optimization best practices that can help you get the most out of your traffic.

 1. Optimize Page Load Speed (Your Users Won’t Wait)

 A slow website kills conversions.
 If your page takes a long time to load, your users will bounce.
-Note that websites ranking on the first page of Google usually take only 1.65 seconds (on average) to load.
-Portent’s study has found that if a site loads in 1 second, it has an average CR of 39%.
-This number dropped to 18% for websites that took 6 seconds to load.
+Websites ranking on the first page of Google typically load in just 1.65 seconds on average.
+Portent's research found that a site loading in 1 second achieves an average conversion rate of 39%, a number that drops to just 18% at the 6-second mark.

-Every additional second of delay results in a drop in conversions, making speed a critical factor in CRO.
+Every additional second of delay results in a measurable decline in conversions, making speed one of the most impactful landing page CRO best practices you can act on today.

 Here are some action points for you: